Official site of the Hastings & Rother Family History Society, covering Battle, Bexhill, Rye and surrounding area

 The Research Room

 Our research room at the Ore Centre – The Tomlin Room (named after our Founder Member and late President Stan Tomlin) is a good place to start your research.
 We have resources for exploring all aspects of Family and Local History including internet access.
-Open on Thursday mornings from 10.00 am until noon and Saturday mornings from 10.00 am until 12.30 pm Free parking.
+Open on Thursday and Saturday mornings from 10.00 am until 12.30 pm Free parking.
+(Closed after Thursday before Christmas to the first Thursday of the New Year)